panalexeu/samurai/README.md

 * Simple saving system based on bonfires like in soulsborne games.
 The saving system was developed with sqlite;
 * Simple character leveling system like in soulsborne games.
 * Gravity potion, which changes gameplay;
-* Different enemies and a final boss fight;
+* Different enemies and a final boss fight.
 ## Screenshots